awsdocs/amazon-ecs-developer-guide/doc_source/container-instance-eni.md

 There are several things to consider when using the ENI trunking feature\.
 + Only Linux variants of the Amazon ECS\-optimized AMI, or other Amazon Linux variants with version `1.28.1` or later of the container agent and version `1.28.1-2` or later of the ecs\-init package, support the increased ENI limits\.
 If you use the latest Linux variant of the Amazon ECS\-optimized AMI, these requirements will be met\.
 Windows containers are not supported at this time\.
 + Only new Amazon EC2 instances launched after opting in to `awsvpcTrunking` receive the increased ENI limits and the trunk network interface\.
 Previously launched instances do not receive these features regardless of the actions taken\.
-+ Amazon EC2 instances must have resource\-based IPv4 DNS requests disabled\.
++ Amazon EC2 instances must have resource\-based IPv4 DNS requests turned off\.
 To disable this option, ensure the **Enable resource\-based IPV4 \(A record\) DNS requests** option is deselected when creating a new instance using the Amazon EC2 console\.
 To disable this option using the AWS CLI, use the following command\.

   ```
   aws ec2 modify-private-dns-name-options --instance-id i-xxxxxxx --no-enable-resource-name-dns-a-record --no-dry-run